-env:Receiver - ter:Action - ter:ConfigurationConflict Other configurations of the media profile conflicts with the one to add and adding it
+• env:Receiver - ter:Action - ter:ConfigurationConflict

+Other configurations of the media profile conflicts with the one to add and adding it would cause a conflicting media profile.

 5.1.4 RemoveConfiguration

 This operation removes one or more configurations from an existing media profile.
 Tokens appearing in the configuration list shall be ignored.
 Presence of the "All" type shall result in an empty profile.
 Removing a non-existing configuration shall be ignored and not result in an error.
 A device supporting the Media2 service shall support this command.